Your Odds

 A good example is a poker machine:

-• Poker machines vary in the odds they offer of winning a big prize.
+Poker machines vary in the odds they offer of winning a big prize.
 In Tasmania the odds of winning a prize can be up to but not more than 7 million to one.

-• For example on a poker machine with 5 reels, where two reels have 50 stop combinations each, two reels have 15 stop combinations each, and one reel has 10 stop combinations, the odds of winning a big prize are 50x50x15x15x10=5,625,000.
+For example on a poker machine with 5 reels, where two reels have 50 stop combinations each, two reels have 15 stop combinations each, and one reel has 10 stop combinations, the odds of winning a big prize are 50x50x15x15x10=5,625,000.

-• Imagine that many grains of sand on a beach.
+Imagine that many grains of sand on a beach.
 The chance of you winning the jackpot is the same as randomly picking up one ‘winning’ grain of sand from that beach.

 You could push the button 7 million times before you win the jackpot.
-If the jackpot is $5,000 you can see that you’re not likely to get your money back over time, even if you do win the big prize
+If the jackpot is $5,000 you can see that you’re not likely to get your money back over time, even if you do win the big prize.

-Have a look at the information on this site to see how the odds work in other forms of gambling.
-This information is about winning the big prizes.
 Small prizes are paid out more often and are also bound by the laws of probability…

 The Gamblers Fallacy is the belief held by lots of gamblers that an event (like a win on a poker machine) can be “due” to happen.
 Wrong!